-Finding purpose after the death of your spouse may seem like a lifetime away.
+Finding purpose after the death of your spouse may seem like a lifetime away, especially if the loss was sudden.
 You may still be in the process of grieving and healing from this immense loss and trying to figure out where to go from here.
 It’s not uncommon to need or want help and direction in what to do next in your quest for meaning.

 Losing a spouse can feel like you’re living in an alternate universe after getting through the initial shock of your loss.
 It’s normal to feel anxious and panicked about what comes next.
 It’s also not unusual to suffer from insomnia, worrying about what the future holds.
 These feelings are expected after your spouse dies, especially if they suffered a sudden and unanticipated death or died at a very young age.